Auto Parts from Germany: 12.5% US Tariff (2026)

-US Tariff on Auto Parts from Germany
+Imported Auto Parts from Germany in 2025?

 Germany is a top source of premium automotive parts and vehicles for the US market, home to BMW, Mercedes-Benz, Volkswagen/Audi, Porsche, and major suppliers like Bosch, Continental, and ZF.
 Tariff rates mirror the Japan structure.